madanbaduwal/madanbaduwal-old.github.io/_posts/2020-12-22-Covid-19_Detection_from_Lung_X_rays_images.md.md

 =====================================================

-In this assignment, we will learn how we can use CNN architectures for covid-19 chest image classification.
-Our task here will be a binary covid-19 chest image classification of kaggle datasets.
+In this assignment, we will learn how we can use CNN architectures for covid-19 Lung image classification.
+Our task here will be a binary covid-19 Lung image classification of kaggle datasets.

 We will use the `Kaggle` dataset for this programming, available on kaggle.